whole-tale/wt-design-docs/users_guide/compose.rst

 .. _launching-section:

-Launching
+Launching the Tale
 ---------
 After you have finalized your tale and click `Launch New Tale`, you'll be brought to the **Run** page where it will start up, seen in the image below.
+From here you can access the tale, along with an assortment of other actions that are documented on the `run page`_

 .. image:: images/compose/tale_launching.png
      :align: center
      :scale: 60%

 .. _creating environments: users_guide/environments.rst
+.. _run page: users_guide/run.rst